Navalny demands EU crackdown on oligarchs close to Kremlin | Politics

 Kremlin critic Alexei Navalny called on the European Union on Wednesday to take tough action against oligarchs close to the Kremlin as he continues his recovery in Germany after being poisoned by a nerve agent of the banned Novichok family.

-Germany said on Tuesday it was discussing with its partners what action to take after the global chemicals watchdog confirmed Navalny was poisoned with a new and undeclared variant in the Novichok group of toxins.
+Germany has said it will agree with EU partners in coming days what action to take after the global chemicals watchdog confirmed Navalny was poisoned with a new, undeclared variant in the Novichok group of toxins.
 Several Western governments have said Russia, which has denied accusations by Navalny that it was involved in the poisoning, must help in investigations or face consequences.

-He singled out Valery Gergiev, chief conductor of the Munich Philharmonic as a target for sanctions, saying he was a supporter of Russian President Vladimir Putin.
-Gergiev was not immediately available to comment.
+He singled out Valery Gergiev, chief conductor of the Munich Philharmonic, as a target for sanctions, saying he was a supporter of Russian President Vladimir Putin.
+Gergiev was not immediately available for comment.

-He was scathing about what he said was Russia's failure to help in the investigation.
-"There is not even an attempt to make it look like they are investigating," Navalny told Bild.
+Navalny was flown to Berlin for treatment after taking ill on a flight in Siberia on Aug.
+20. He says he wants to return to Russia.
+Scathing about what he said was Russia's failure to help in the investigation, he told Bild: "There is not even an attempt to make it look like they are investigating".

-Navalny criticised former German Chancellor Gerhard Schroeder, a friend of Putin and lobbyist for Russian energy firms, calling him "an errand boy for Putin who protects murderers".
-No one at Schroeder's office was immediately available to comment.
+Navalny also criticised former Chancellor Gerhard Schroeder, a friend of Putin and lobbyist for Russian energy firms, calling him "an errand boy for Putin who protects murderers".
+Responding, Schroeder said the poison attack must be transparently cleared up by Russian authorities.
+He did not comment directly on the description of him as "Putin's errand boy".
+(Additional reporting by Paul Carrel Reporting by Madeline Chambers Editing by Richard Pullin, William Maclean and Giles Elgood)

 ALSO READ